The Cleft Lip and Palate Association (CLAPA) is a small charity working to improve the lives of people born with a cleft and their families in the UK.

 As the only national support charity for cleft in the UK, we believe it’s our responsibility to put the needs of patients and parents first, and to fight for the best possible cleft care and outcomes for every generation.

-Founded in June 1979, CLAPA are celebrating our 40th birthday this summer.
+Founded in June 1979, CLAPA celebrated our 40th birthday last summer.
 After a difficult financial year, CLAPA’s current focus is working towards a future where our support services are sustainable, accessible and locally-led across the UK.